Juraji/Biliomi/README.md

 *Type `!mute` in the console or chat to enable chatter.*

 ### Updating
+Biliomi now has an automated update.
+The update takes care of step 1 to 3 for you.

 1. Grab the latest version from [the releases page](https://github.com/Juraji/Biliomi/releases).
 1. Shut down any currently running instance of Biliomi.
 1. Unpack the downloaded archive into the final location, from which you like to run Biliomi, overwriting all files.
-1. Compare all config files within `default-config` with the files in the existing `config` directory.
+1. Compare all config files within `default-config` with the files in the existing `config` directory.<br>
 Tedious, I know...
 But one can only do so much.
+The release notes will always contain a note about changed settings.
 1. Open up `./config/core.yml` in your favorite text editor.<br>
   a.
 Update any setting that needs to be changed.
 Like added features.<br>
   b.
 Set `updateMode` to `UPDATE`.